aledco/pine/README.md

 - Make functions return Results instead of panicking, so that tests and other code can inspect the errors and return better messages
 - Write comments
 - Refactor proc macros as much as possible
+  - pvm done, need to work on test_util and ast still

 ## Tests
 - Add failure tests